vJourneyman/quartz/content/Episode 158.md

 # Episode 158

 Welcome to episode 158 of the Nerd Journey Podcast [@NerdJourney](https://twitter.com/NerdJourney/)!
 We're [John White](https://www.linkedin.com/in/vJourneyman/) ([@vJourneyman](https://twitter.com/vJourneyman)) and [Nick Korte](https://www.linkedin.com/in/nickkortenetworknerd/) ([@NetworkNerd_](https://twitter.com/NetworkNerd_/)), two Pre-Sales Technical Engineers who are hoping to bring you the IT career advice that we wish we'd been given earlier in our careers.
 In today's episode we share part 1 of our interview with Andy Syrewicze, talking through his journey in IT from contractor for a school to experience manufacturing on into a MSP and into management.
-We'll talk through how fearlessness and hunger helped Andy increase his responsibilities and as a result, his blast radius.
+We'll talk through how fearlessness and hunger helped Andy increase his responsibilities and as a result, his [[blast radius]].

 Original Recording Date: 12-29-2021